 The process can be adjusted based on the size and scope of a class, but typically involves the following steps:

-- An initial meeting is held between the instructor and an OTL consultant.
+- An initial phone call or meeting is held between the instructor and an OTL consultant.

-- During a class session mid-quarter (weeks 4 or 5 of the quarter), the OTL consultant takes 15 minutes of class time to conduct the feedback session in the instructor’s absence.
+- During a class session mid-quarter (usually weeks 3- 5 of the quarter), the OTL consultant takes 15-20 minutes of class time to conduct the feedback session in the instructor’s absence.

 - The OTL consultant prepares a summary of student feedback.

 - A follow up meeting is held between the instructor and OTL consultant.